osmandapp/web/main/src/pages/promo/backdrop.md

 ![index](@site/static/img/promo/backdrop/backdrop.png)

-**OsmAnd Pro for Backdrop journal**
+**OsmAnd Pro for Backdrop Splitboarding**

 Hello, fans of winter activities!

-OsmAnd and [Backdrop journal](https://www.backdropjournal.com/) introduce and present you OsmAnd Pro subscriptions for 1 year.
+OsmAnd and [Backdrop Splitboarding](https://www.backdropjournal.com/) introduce and present you OsmAnd Pro subscriptions for 1 year.

 You can use all OsmAnd features for [all platforms](https://osmand.net/docs/user/personal/osmand-cloud#cross-platform): iOS, Android and Web.

 **Your steps**: